 A wide variety of ingredients are used in paints and thinners.
 These chemicals are not found in all paints, but you have probably come into contact with some of them at one time or other.
 The following is a list of common ingredients of paints and thinners:

 methyl ethyl ketone

 You may already be familiar with the paints you use regularly, but do you know their possible harmful effects?
 Ask for the Materials Safety Data Sheet (MSDS) (see below) for each paint.
 These are available from the manufacturer or paint supplier.
 The MSDS will describe the possible hazards and what precautions are needed.
 All of the above listed ingredients have standards for worker exposure.

 Spray Painting Safety

-Spray painting is a common and effective way to protect and beautify parts, products, vehicles, and buildings.
+Airless spray painting is a common and effective way to protect and beautify parts, products, vehicles, and buildings.
 Spray painting allows coverage of large areas with even coats of primer, paint, sealers, and other coatings.
 However, workers in spray painting operations need to recognize and guard against the hazard associated with spray painting processes.

 Hazardous chemicals in coatings and solvents can enter the body several ways.
 Workers can inhale chemical vapors from spraying, absorb the chemical by skin contact or inject the chemical with high pressure spray painting equipment.